Salvador, Brazil: A complete travel guide with the top things to do

 In Salvador there are 2,9 million inhabitants, making it the most populous city in Bahia and the 4th most populous in Brazil.

-As a fort, Salvador was built strategically by the Portugueses in the highest part of the hill so they could have a privileged view and to protect the city.
+As a fort, Salvador was built strategically by the Portuguese in the highest part of the hill so they could have a privileged view and to protect the city.

 Salvador was founded on March 29, 1549.
 It’s one of the oldest cities in Brazil.

-Like any big city in Brazil or in the world, we have to pay attention.
-Our tip is that you should avoid walking with cameras or with your cell phone on display.
-A fanny pack is highly recommended, because it is safer to save your belongings, and practical to take your cell phone and take a pic quickly.
-Buy an international eSIM to have Internet access to check information, book a safe ride, etc. Avoid walking at night in places without movement, it’s better to take precautions, isn’t it?😉
+Like any big city in Brazil or the world, we have to pay attention.
+Our tip is that you should avoid walking with cameras or with your smartphone on display.
+A fanny pack is highly recommended, because it is safer to store your belongings, and practical for quickly accessing your phone to take a pic.
+Buy an international eSIM to have Internet access to check information, book a safe ride, etc. Avoid walking at night in places without people, it’s better to take precautions, isn’t it?😉

 What to do in Salvador

-There is much more that you can do in Salvador than you can imagine!
-With this guide, you can find the best attractions, tourist points, and experiences that the city can offer you.
+There is more to do in Salvador than you might imagine!
+With this guide, you can find the best attractions and experiences that the city can offer.
 Check it out!

 1) Get to know Salvador’s main tourist attractions